mattmelling/hrg-node-control-panel/README.md

 ![Screenshot of GB3VR control panel](./img/screenshot.png)

 ## Installation
 Any existing Allstarlink installation that uses Allmon or Supermon should have everything required to use this control panel.
-Simply put the files inside either the root or a subfolder of:
+Simply put the files from the `src/` folder inside either the root or a subfolder of:

 - `/var/www/html` for ASL 2 or 3
 - `/srv/http` for HamVOIP